How to Use Location Intelligence to Inform Business Decisions

 Learn how organizations can use location data more effectively and transition from collecting location data coordinates to achieving location intelligence..

-Another popular use case for location intelligence is site selection.
-The process of site selection involves assessing the suitability of potential retail locations and developing a financial model around a potential new branch, store, or restaurant.
+One other popular use case for location intelligence is site selection.
+The site selection process involves assessing the suitability of potential retail locations and developing a financial model around a potential new branch, store, or restaurant.

-Site selection calls for a rich body of mobility data that describes which demographic groups are frequenting a particular area and when.
+Site selection calls for a rich body of mobility data that describes what demographic groups are frequenting a particular area and when.
 That is only a small piece of the overall picture, however.

 Location intelligence can also give you a detailed picture of each potential site, including the parcel size, visibility to the street, the availability of parking, and even the history of the property including previous tenants and investors.

-Location intelligence can also identify traffic patterns, such that you can identify routes commonly taken by a particular demographic.
-Geospatial data can inform you as to the socially relevant boundaries that might make a particular location more or less attractive.
+Geospatial data can also inform you about the socially relevant boundaries that might make a particular location more or less attractive.
 Location intelligence helps to clearly define and display catchment areas, map out potential competitors, and forecast growth or demographic changes within an area of interest.

-By tracking the short-term impacts due to COVID, weather events, or road construction and layering the on to longer-term changes to a location’s surroundings, retail businesses can better predict trends (e.g. gentrification or decline, increases in crime, etc.) that may impact future store performance.
+You can track the short-term impacts due to weather events or road construction and layer them on to longer-term changes to a location’s surroundings.
+This way, retail businesses can better predict trends (e.g. gentrification or decline, increases in crime, etc.) that may impact future store performance.

 To learn how to use location data more effectively and transition from collecting location coordinates to achieving location intelligence, download the Forbes Insights report: Location Intelligence: The Data-Driven Paradigm Shift